 The Eiffel Tower, the Louvre, and More.

 Brace yourself.
-If you’re visiting Paris with an eye to seeing all the monuments, prepare for a long stay.
+If you’re visiting Paris to see all the monuments, prepare for a long stay.
 There are more than 1800 recognised monuments in Paris, and 173 museums.
-For obvious reasons, we’ll talk about some of the most well-known only.
+We’ll talk about some of the most well-known only for obvious reasons.

 1. The Eiffel Tower isn’t supposed to be there

 Monetarily, the Eiffel Tower is considered the most valuable monument in all of Europe, estimated to be worth around 440 Billion Euros.
-It rises over 300 metres (1000 feet) above the Champs de Mars, and, shockingly, isn’t even supposed to be there!
-At least, not any more.
+It rises over 300 meters (1000 feet) above the Champs de Mars, and, shockingly, isn’t even supposed to be there!
+At least, not anymore.